arshiaKalkho/react-spotify-api/README.md

 # react-spotify-api

-this was a part of the silver-fox project but for secutiry reasons had to be seperated into int's own repo. uses spotify api to load song titles, names and images.
+this was a part of the silver-fox project(arshiakalkhorani.com) but for secutiry reasons had to be seperated into it's own repo. uses spotify api to load song titles, names and images.

 to run it: